funkysandman/funkyCams/README.md

 # funkyCams

 This is a collection of vb/c# .net programs that I use to control various machine vision type cameras.
+The cameras involved are USB, GIGE, 1394 firewire variety.
+Cameras touched include SVS Vistek, Photonics HQ2, Allied Vision (AVT), Foculus, Point Grey, Basler models.

 These cameras are primarily used outdoors for taking snapshots of the night sky.